Travel: Preparing For a Bank Holiday Road Trip? Here's What You Need

 If you're taking along children make sure its enjoyable for them too, as well as yourself in the long-run, and plan the stops of your trip before you set off.
 You can use a couple of apps to lay out the route and plan the stops along the way; this app is an excellent choice for many and even lets you calculate fuel costs, distance, and time.

-Now all you need is a decent route, some fun travel companions, and a travel plan that takes everyone’s wishes into account.
+Now all you need is a decent route, a quiet and safe destination and a travel plan that takes everyone’s wishes into account.

 Good luck and enjoy the long weekend!